akrobate67/chrome-hyperiums7/README.md

 You can contact the original author in game via personal message to *natalie_g*.
 There is also a contact link in the extension.

+## Privacy Policy

+This extension stores its options on your computer and in your Google account.

+Data that is sent to another server than *.hyperiums.com:
+* Your current user session (player id, game id, authentication key) in Hyperiums if you set a specific URL pattern in the options and use the function to send the session to an external website.
+* Your queries to the forum search.
+This is required because the forum is indexed on another server.
+The queries are not logged.

 ## License

 This chrome extension is licensed under the MIT license.
 See the LICENSE file for full details.